 - There is no more than one ‘user-agent’ block.

 - The ‘disallow’ line doesn’t instantly follow the ‘user-agent’ line.

 - Invisible Unicode characters are removed.
-You can do that by running your robots.txt file through a text editor, which will convert the encodings.
+(You can run your robots.txt file through a text editor, which will convert the encodings.)